sep/sep.github.com/_posts/2012-06-11-input-pipe.md

 Shell (~bash) - OS X, Windows, Linux

-Disclaimer: These pipes are to be used to tobacco only.
+Disclaimer: These pipes are to be used for tobacco only.

-Most of the programs I use at the command line consume and/or product text.
+Most of the programs I use at the command line consume and/or produce text.
 If you want to feed a program text that accepts input on `stdin`, I'll either pipe it in from the previous program, or pipe it in directly from file.

 For example, if I'm `gzipping` up an xml file: